gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 - Not namespaced objects deployed by the Chart (except CRDs)
 - CRDs deployed by the Chart

-The deletion continues only with the next object group if all objects from the groups before are gone.
+The deletion continues only with the next object/deletion group if all objects from the groups before are gone.
 This is different to the current approach.
-The deletion is tried as long until the specified timeout (default 5 min.) comes into the game.
+The deletion is tried as long until all objects of all 3 deletion groups are gone or the specified configurable timeout (default 5 min.) comes into the game and the deletion failed.

 ## Custom Deletion Behaviour